RomeoCavazza/dashboard/README.md

 To avoid a "generic" or "empty" feel, we audited **FootX.fr**, a gold standard in professional sports data visualization.
 We captured 5 key views to teach our AI the specific "Data DNA" of French football.

 **Step 2.1: Analyzing the Landing Hierarchy**
-The landing page audit helps us understand how to greet the user with immediate, high-value information.
+The landing page audit helps us understand how to greet the user with immediate, high-value information; the screenshot shows the FootX landing page — hierarchy and placement of main KPIs and navigation.
 <div align="center">
   <img src="docs/II.%20Cr%C3%A9ations%20graphiques/references/screenshots_footx/footx_landing.png" alt="FootX Landing Benchmark" width="100%" />
 </div>
-FootX landing page — hierarchy and placement of main KPIs and navigation.

 **Step 2.2: Auditing Data-Dense Tables**
 Football fans crave density.
-We studied how FootX handles the Ligue 1 table to replicate its efficient use of horizontal space.
+We studied how FootX handles the Ligue 1 table to replicate its efficient use of horizontal space — compact, data-dense layout for the standings (screenshot below).
 <div align="center">
   <img src="docs/II.%20Cr%C3%A9ations%20graphiques/references/screenshots_footx/footx_ranking.png" alt="FootX Ranking Benchmark" width="100%" />
 </div>
-FootX ranking table — compact, data-dense layout for the Ligue 1 standings.

 **Step 2.3: Balancing Results & Performance**
-We observed how recent match results are displayed with high contrast, ensuring that scores are the most visible element.
+We observed how recent match results are displayed with high contrast, ensuring that scores are the most visible element; the FootX results block shows recent matches with clear score emphasis and team identities.
 <div align="center">
   <img src="docs/II.%20Cr%C3%A9ations%20graphiques/references/screenshots_footx/footx_results.png" alt="FootX Results Benchmark" width="100%" />
 </div>
-FootX results block — recent matches with clear score emphasis and team identities.

 **Step 2.4: Managing Upcoming Match Rhythm**
 The upcoming schedule requires a "cleaner" look.
-We noted the use of team crests and timing info.
+We noted the use of team crests and timing info — see the FootX upcoming matches layout below.
 <div align="center">
   <img src="docs/II.%20Cr%C3%A9ations%20graphiques/references/screenshots_footx/footx_upcoming.png" alt="FootX Upcoming Matches Benchmark" width="100%" />
 </div>
-FootX upcoming matches — crests, dates, and times in a readable layout.

 **Step 2.5: Deep Analytical Components**
-Finally, we looked at advanced stats and "Value Picks" to see how to integrate secondary data without cluttering the main view.
+Finally, we looked at advanced stats and "Value Picks" to see how to integrate secondary data without cluttering the main view; the FootX data/analytics view keeps advanced stats and value picks without overwhelming the screen.
 <div align="center">
   <img src="docs/II.%20Cr%C3%A9ations%20graphiques/references/screenshots_footx/footx_data.png" alt="FootX Data Analysis Benchmark" width="100%" />
 </div>
-FootX data/analytics view — advanced stats and value picks without overwhelming the main screen.

 ### Engineering the UI Prompt
 We didn't just tell the AI to "make it dark."
 We provided an exhaustive audit prompt to extract specific tokens.